 They will then need to test your nerves to see whether the muscles are getting the right signals to act.
 Your doctor may need to test your central nervous system, including your balance and co-ordination.
 They may need to perform blood tests to look for abnormalities of hormones, salts and blood cells.

 If none of these tests reveal the cause then your doctor may order the following:

 - Nerve studies to make sure the nerves are conducting properly.

 - A muscle biopsy to see whether the muscles themselves show signs of inflammation or damage.
 A biopsy is a procedure where a small sample is taken to look at under the microscope.

 - Body scans such as CT or MRI to look for conditions elsewhere in the body which may affect muscle power and function.

 The pattern and severity of weakness, associated symptoms, medication use, and family history help the doctor to determine the cause of your weakness.
-This means determining whether it is infectious, neurological, endocrine, inflammatory, rheumatological, genetic, metabolic, electrolyte-induced, or medicine/drug-induced.

-There are many possibly causes of muscle weakness.
+There are many possible causes of muscle weakness.
 These range from common to rare, serious to minor, temporary to permanent.
 Fortunately, most cases of muscle weakness which lack obvious cause are reversible.
 Muscle weakness is rarely the only sign of serious underlying disease.

 If you have persisting muscle weakness, particularly if it severe, localised, painful or present for more than two to three weeks, you should visit your doctor.

 Once your doctor has talked to you about your symptoms, they will be able to offer some guidance as to the likely cause.
-They will also be able to tell you if there are any serious concerns about your symptoms, and will be able to refer you for further testing if required.
+They will also be able to tell you if there are any serious concerns about your symptoms and will be able to refer you for further testing if required.